 9 Look good in the Winter at home too!

-- Wear an extra loose cardigan over pants or skirts.
+- Slip a pretty silk or thermal camisole under your sweater and layer a extra loose cardigan over pants or skirts.

 - A warm and cozy thermal track suit will keep you snug.

 - Warm pyjamas, fur throw and furry hot water bottle to curl up by the fire.

 10 Keeping healthy helps you to look good

 - It's a bit like hibernating we actually do need more sleep in the winter.

 - Drink more milk - all dairy produce is a great source of Vitamins A and B12 and will help to boost your immune system which, in turn, helps to keep colds at bay.

 - Eat more fruit and veg - homemade soup gives you the necessary vitamins and the comforting warmth.

 air is particularly important when we're cooped up in the cold months -